Data Converter

 This converter uses powers of 1024 for KB/MB/GB (binary interpretation).
 For decimal SI prefixes use 1000-based conversions if needed.

-Digital data units describe how information is stored and transmitted.
-At the base is the bit (0 or 1) and the byte (8 bits).
-From there, multipliers create larger units: kilobytes, megabytes and gigabytes.
-However, two conventions exist: the binary interpretation (KiB = 1024 bytes, MiB = 1024 KiB) and the decimal SI interpretation (kB = 1000 bytes, MB = 1000 kB).
-This distinction is important when planning storage or estimating transfer sizes.
+- Basics: Digital data units describe how information is stored and transmitted — bits (0 or 1) and bytes (8 bits).
+Multipliers create larger units such as kilobytes, megabytes and gigabytes.
+Two conventions exist: binary (KiB = 1024 bytes, MiB = 1024 KiB) and decimal SI (kB = 1000 bytes, MB = 1000 kB).

-Practical uses: convert file sizes when estimating transfer times or cloud storage costs, compare backup requirements, or choose encoding settings for media.
-When calculating bandwidth needs, convert between bits per second and bytes per second carefully (1 byte = 8 bits) and include overhead for network protocols as necessary.
+- Practical uses: Convert file sizes to estimate transfer times or cloud storage costs, compare backups, or choose encoding settings.
+When calculating bandwidth, convert carefully between bits-per-second and bytes-per-second (1 byte = 8 bits) and account for protocol overhead.

-Tips for accuracy: decide whether to use binary (KiB/MiB) or decimal (kB/MB) prefixes for a given context and document that choice.
-For human-readable displays, choose a consistent convention and consider showing both representations when ambiguity matters.
-This converter supports 1024-based factors by default but you can adapt results for SI-based displays.
+- Tips for accuracy: Decide whether to use binary (KiB/MiB) or decimal (kB/MB) prefixes and document the choice.
+For human-readable displays consider showing both representations when ambiguity matters.
+This converter uses 1024-based factors by default.

-Historical context: early computing adopted binary multiples because memory and storage sizes scaled naturally by powers of two.
-As storage media grew, the industry introduced decimal prefixes for marketing clarity; later, standards bodies clarified binary-prefixed units (KiB, MiB) to reduce confusion.
-Understanding both conventions helps when planning storage architectures and communicating requirements.
+- Historical context: Early computing used binary multiples because memory scaled by powers of two.
+As storage capacity grew, decimal prefixes were adopted for marketing; standards later clarified binary-prefixed units (KiB, MiB) to reduce confusion.